1A-OneAngstrom/SAMSON-Developer-Tutorials/EXYZImporter/README.md

 H -7.182 10.599 8.021
 ```

-To test this importer, you can export any system from SAMSON (*File menu \ Save as...*) in XYZ format and change the extension from `.xyz` to `.exyz`.
+To test this importer, you can export any system from SAMSON (*File > Save as...*) in XYZ format and change the extension from `.xyz` to `.exyz`.

 **Note:** SAMSON already has an XYZ Importer which is installed by default.